Ted Petty Invitational: 2005 Ted Petty Invitational

 The 2005 Ted Petty Invitational took place on September 23–24, 2005 at the National Guard Armory in Hammond, Indiana.
 Although the tournament suffered through numerous drop outs and injuries, it is still highly regarded by independent wrestling fans.
 Among the drop outs included: defending champion Styles (due to strep throat) and Homicide (alleged legal issues).

 A year after losing in the quarterfinals, Sydal came through with the biggest break of his career.
 He beat El Generico in the first round in a crowd-pleasing match.
 He also eliminated Tyler Black (quarterfinals), Chris Sabin (semifinals), before overcoming the odds and beating Kevin Steen and Cannon to win the tournament.

 Other great matches from that weekend include a title match between Jacobs and Knuckles that saw everyone from Ian Rotten to The Iron Saints get involved.
 Shelley and Quackenbush put on a technical classic.
+Chris Hero and Arik Cannon had a violent and incredibly stiff encounter with audibly loud headbutts that culminated in Hero turning heel and injuring Cannon's arm.
 And American Dragon's match with Claudio Castagnoli headlined the first night.